emma-sax4/emmasax4.info/_blog_posts/skimp-and-splurge/three-years-later.md

 ---

 There you go!
 I hope that taking another look at my opinions on these topics proves useful for you, and gives you a place to start from if you're looking at creating or re-evaluating your budget.
 Let me know what your opinions on these topics are!
-Shoot me an email from the link in the [Contact Me](/contact-me/) tab!
+Shoot me an email from the paper letter icon-link on the [Home](/) page!